 How to grow Australian native finger limes

 Citrus australasica naturally grows in rainforest areas of north east NSW and south east Queensland, but is adaptable to other areas with a small amount of care and attention.
 Best climate is frost free near the coast but they will take some frost if you are inland.
-They also need good drainage, and a soil with a pH between 6 and 7..
+The more sheltered a spot you can find in cold areas, the better for the plant.
+They also need good drainage, and a soil with a pH between 6 and 7.

 They will grow in full sun but also in positions with dappled sun, thanks to their rainforest heritage.
 A soil rich in organic matter is appreciated, and mulching helps deter weed growth and keep the soil moist.
 Citrus dislikes competition form other plants, so it is best not to grow other plants beneath them or to grow them in a lawn.

-My native citrus drops fruit before it is ripe
+My finger limes drop fruit before it is ripe

 Can native citrus grow in pots